okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/add-custom-claim/index.md

     * **Value** &mdash; this option appears if you chose **Expression**.
 Use Okta Expression Language syntax to generate values derived from attributes in Universal Directory and app profiles.
 For the ID token example, we use `user.preferredLanguage` and for the access token example, we use `user.secondEmail`.
 These are referencing an Okta user profile attribute.

       * See [Okta Expression Language](/docs/reference/okta-expression-language).
-      * See [Expressions for custom claims](/docs/reference/okta-expression-language/#expressions-for-custom-claims) for claim-specific expressions.
+      * See [Expressions for OAuth2/OIDC custom claims](/docs/reference/okta-expression-language/#expressions-for-oauth2-oidc-custom-claims) for custom claim-specific expressions.
     > **Note:** In this example, the user has a preferred language and a second email defined in their profile.

     * **Disable claim** &mdash; select if you want to temporarily disable the claim for testing or debugging.
 Leave this clear for this example.